tbalz2319/RapidRepoPull/README.md

 ## Contribute

-- Code is being cleaned up and refined, there are most likely lots of bugs that need to fixed
+- Code is constantly being cleanup, refactored and refined, there are most likely lots of bugs that need to fixed

 - Pull requests welcomed